 Campaigns usually have a clear sense of what they deliver and what they want to achieve but the connections between the two are often tacit or ill-defined.
 However, our experience is that because there is less certainty and the issues involved are complex, it is essential to use theory of change to bring structure, clarity and focus to your work.
 Theory of change encourages people to think about the intermediate steps as well as the underlying thinking for a campaign.
 This leads to clearer goals and better plans for achieving them.

-On 23 September join our ‘Theory of change for campaigning seminar‘, where we will discuss the challenges that campaigning situations pose to theory of change, and outline a step-by-step approach for developing theories of change that are meaningful and useful for your work.Campaigns usually have a clear sense of what they deliver and what they want to achieve but the connections between the two are often ill-defined.
+To dig deeper, join our upcoming theory of change for campaigning training session on 22 November, where we will outline a step-by-step approach for developing theories of change that are meaningful and useful for your work.Campaigns usually have a clear sense of what they deliver and what they want to achieve but the connections between the two are often ill-defined.
 This @NPCthinks guide shares how to overcome this by developing a theory of change for campaigning: Click To Tweet